ferraro/Secure-FTP-Backup/README.md

         $ gpg --armor --export 'Secure FTP Backup - yourhostname.tld' > yourhostname.tld.pub

-Import the key on your server where you would like to backup your files:
+Import the key on your server where you would like to backup your files.
+Trust this key.

         $ gpg --import < yourhostname.tld.pub
+	$ gpg --edit-key 'Secure FTP Backup - yourhostname.tld'
+	trust
+	Your decision?
+5
+	Do you really want to set this key to ultimate trust? (y/N) y quit

 Copy script file to /usr/local/bin/ftp-backup.php and set file to be executable: